kraw/seo-automatic-seo-tools/readme.txt

 3. URL Checker Admin

 == Changelog ==
-9/6/12:
-New default advice settings for url checker.
-Admin wording changes for url checker.
-New fix for servers without gzip capability.

-3/13/12:
-Removed get_download.php file due to security vulnerability.
-Added backlink removal option.

-12/01/11:
-Changed rssread include path to wp-config to prevent sub-domain errors.

-11/30/11:
-Combined Url Checker tool add-on into SEO Tools.
-Added validation script.
-Edited readme.

-9/9/11:
-Major fix for url review tool to prevent report failures.

-7/22/11:
-Added sitemap_index.xml check to URL Review tool Advice text edits for initial install

-09/28/10:
-Wording edits.

-09/23/10:
-Change to landing page determinator for jQuery conflicts.
-Addition of SEO Review Lite
-Minor text/word editing.

-06/24/10:
-Added Landing Page Determinator

-02/10/2010:
-Added linkback settings.
-Updated main menu page.
+= 3.5 =

+* Edited changelog to version number layout instead of date-based.
+* Separated url checker code for easier editing.
+* Edited wording on settings page.
+* Shortcode changes: [urlchecker] for Bulk URL Checker, changed to [bulkurlchecker], URL Review Tool changed to URL Checker using shortcode [urlchecker].
+Current users with shortcode [seotool] will continue to work, but recommend editing that shortcode to the new [urlchecker] for future functionality.
+* Updated readme with new shortcodes and an FAQ on the Bulk URL Checker.
+* Removed LPD Tool.
+* Major version jump to correspond with the latest Wordpress version for easier version control on our end and to reference large changes in the plugin.

+= 3.1.10 =

+* New default advice settings for url checker.
+* Admin wording changes for url checker.
+* New fix for servers without gzip capability.

+= 3.1.9 =

+* Default set to off for backlink.

+= 3.1.8 =

+* Removed get_download.php file due to security vulnerability.
+* Added backlink removal option.

+= 3.1.7 =

+* Major fix for url review tool to prevent report failures.

+= 3.1.6 =

+* Additional url checker report fixes

+= 3.1.5 =

+* Changed rssread include path to wp-config to prevent sub-domain errors.

+= 3.1.4 =

+* Combined Url Checker tool add-on into SEO Tools.
+* Added validation script.
+* Edited readme.

+= 3.1.3 =

+* Major fix for url review tool to prevent report failures.

+= 3.1.2 =

+* Added sitemap_index.xml check to URL Review tool
+* Advice text edits for initial install

+= 3.1.1 =

+* Wording edits.

+= 3.1.1 =

+* Change to landing page determinator for jQuery conflicts.
+* Addition of SEO Review Lite
+* Minor text/word editing.

+= 3.1 =

+* Added Landing Page Determinator

+= 2.0 =

+* Added linkback settings.
+* Updated main menu page.

 == Other Notes ==
 The tools in this plug-in are available for your own use, and for the use of your site visitors without alteration of the code.
 Please note that any editing of the tools or the plug-in may prevent future upgrades from working properly, so do so at your own risk.

 =Worth knowing:=

-When you want to make a decent looking "printable" report, you’ll need to know that it’s located here – WPROOTINSTALL.com/ /wp-content/plugins/seo-automatic-seo-tools-pro/themes/seoinspector/templates/partials  -  The file is called print-results.tpl

 To change the initial message displaying above the output of facts -
-WPROOTISTALL.com/wp-content/plugins/seo-automatic/themes/seoinspector/templates/partials/results.tpl
+/wp-content/plugins/seo-automatic/themes/seoinspector/templates/partials/results.tpl

 To change the CSS for the tool results themselves:
-WPROOTINSTALL.com/wp-content/plugins/seo-automatic/seo-automatic-styles.css
+/wp-content/plugins/seo-automatic/seo-automatic-styles.css

-To edit the admin screen that the user sees in their WP - WPROOTINSTALL.com/wp-content/plugins/seo-automatic/seo-automatic.php
+To edit the admin screen that the user sees in their WP - /wp-content/plugins/seo-automatic/seo-automatic.php

 [SEO Automatic Plugins](http://www.seoautomatic.com/plugins/ "Other plugins from SEO Automatic") [SEO Tools](http://www.seoautomatic.com/plugins/unique-seo-tools/ "SEO Tools Homepage")